dennislee22/dennislee22.github.io/docs/cdppvc/dsconsole.md

 ---
 layout: default
-title: CDP Data Services Management Console
+title: CDP Data Services Console
 parent: Data Services
 grand_parent: CDP Private Cloud
 nav_order: 1
 ---

-# CDP Data Services Management Console
+# CDP Data Services Console
 {: .no_toc }

 This article explains the steps to deploy and configure the CDP Data Services environment after successful installation of the [ECS]({{ site.baseurl }}{% link docs/cdppvc/ecs.md %}) platform.
 This sets the stage for hosting CML, CDE and CDW services which will be explained in the subsequent subtopics.